anirbanc96/ECMMD-CondTwoSamp/README.md

 ## Prerequisites

-Before running the experiments in the folders `Classification Calibration Simulation`, `Conditional Goodness-of-Fit`, `Regression Calibration Simulation` and `Regression Curves - Wind Data`. you need to install the `NNCDT` package.
+Before running the experiments in the folders `Classification Calibration Simulation`, `Conditional Goodness-of-Fit`, `Regression Calibration Simulation` and `Regression Curves - Wind Data` you need to install the `NNCDT` package.
 This package is custom-built and located in the `NNCDT` folder within this repository.

 ### Installing the NNCDT Package